 The answer is “No – definitely not.”
 Our job, first and foremost, is to support and optimize what you have now and then chart a path forward.
 We understand that no business has an unlimited IT budget and many priorities compete for a finite budget.
 Our approach is to reduce capital costs for our customers, not sell servers!

-What size customers to you typically work with?
+What size customers and businesses do you typically work with?

 Our current customer base ranges from 10 to 175 employees with the average just under 40 desktops.